ghdz89/getting-started-gilberto/README.md

 - **index.html** – A basic HTML page with a nav bar and button.
 Clicking the button will commence the Link flow.
 Successfully linking an account via Link will render results on this page.

 - **index.js** – Configures the Plaid client and defines endpoints that call Plaid endpoints.
-Utilizes the offical [node.js client library](#https://github.com/plaid/plaid-node) for the Plaid API.
+Utilizes the official [node.js client library](https://github.com/plaid/plaid-node) for the Plaid API.

 - **oauth.html** – Link is re-initialized on this page during the OAuth flow.
 After successfully re-initializing Link and completing the Link flow, the end user is redirected back home.